Honoring Jerry Garcia's little-known past with Jerry Day

 This story originally aired in August of 2017 as part of our Audiograph series, a radio project mapping the Bay Area’s sonic signature.
 Audiograph tells the story of where you live and the people who live there with you.

-This year's Jerry Day is on August 5.
-Thousands of people from all over the country will come to the Excelsior to celebrate in McLaren Park.
+This year's Jerry Day is on August 13th.
+Thousands of people from all over the country will come to the Excelsior to celebrate in McLaren Park for the first time since COVID-19.
 Not your average San Francisco vacation—you might even call it a strange trip.